Romanian Orthodox Episcopate of America

 The Romanian Orthodox Episcopate of America (Episcopia Ortodoxă Română din America) is one of three ethnic dioceses (alongside the Albanian archdiocese and Bulgarian diocese) of the Orthodox Church in America (OCA), and a former diocese of the Romanian Orthodox Church.

+Description

-The diocesan center; Vatră Românească (The Hearth of the Romanian People) is located in Grass Lake, Michigan.
+The diocesan center; Vatra Românească (The Hearth of the Romanian People) is located in Grass Lake, Michigan.

 Its territory includes parishes, monasteries, and missions located in 26 states of the United States, as well as six provinces in Canada – Alberta, Arizona, British Columbia, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Louisiana, Manitoba, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Mexico, Nevada, New York, Ohio, Ontario, Oregon, Pennsylvania, Quebec, Rhode Island, Saskatchewan, Tennessee, Texas, Virginia, and Washington.
 The three monasteries are: